 The Ace Combat games usually have this in the form of either one-time-appearance enemies (such as post-mission update enemies) or the antagonist ace squadrons, such as Yellow Squadron and Strigon Team; the former becomes a Degraded Boss by 04's final mission though.

-To drive home how much Touhou likes this trope, Phantasmagoria of Flower View has a recurring midboss.
+Phantasmagoria of Flower View has a recurring midboss.
 Phantasmagoria of Flower View is a versus shooter, and as such doesn't have stages.
 Said character, Lily White, is also a midboss in all other games where she appears, outside endings.
+Two other unique fairies, commonly known as Daiyousei and Koushi/Rengeteki are also reoccurring fairy midbosses, the former appearing in the Windows games, while the latter showed up in the PC-98 series.

 Metroid games often have mini-bosses, though their characteristics depend on each game: